gianlazz/Lazztech.Cloud/GianDevNotes.md

 I'm able to get it working right now with a combination of a breakpoint(which I'm not sure if makes a difference or not) and having both all of the known and unknown jsons deleted before starting the docker-compose(which I'm also not sure if matters).
 After re-running the docker-compose it thre an exception for face_recognitionLines being at a count of 0.

-Adding `depends_on - lazztech.Cloud.vision.microservice.cli` didn't fix it.
+Adding `depends_on - lazztech.Cloud.vision.cli` didn't fix it.

 However I wonder if maybe the directories it sees is possibly passing a json into the face_recognition causing it to crash?
 I should have stderr handeling on the processes.
 That way I can know if the face_recognition process fails instead of just returning null since it's only returning the stdout not the stderr, right?
 This would require me to setup event handeling so that I don't have the deadlock issue between the stdout and stderr streams that I solved the other day.